Scipio94/Salary_Data_Analysis/README.md

 ![New Employee Compensation Histogram](https://user-images.githubusercontent.com/112409778/226192101-cbd0b3c5-2a27-4c4b-ac58-bc23a1f9c4d1.jpg)

 Additionally, New employees have an average salary of $69,681.96 .
-There are some outliers that are inflating the average salary of the New Employees and the median salary, $65,450 USD, is a better indication of the typical salary of New Employees.
+There are some outliers that are inflating the average salary of the New Employees and the median salary, $65,450, is a better indication of the typical salary of New Employees.
 The distribution of Returning Salaries is slightly more uniform and the average salary,$75,184.06,is indicative of the typical salary of a Returning Employee.

 3. Is there a correlation between length of employment and salary?